owenlancaster/Smoothwall_Coding_Test/README.md

 ### Outputs

-2 log files:
+2 log files:<br/>
 ```
 smoothwall_debug.log
 smoothwall_error.log
 ```

-2 main output text files for main apache data parsed and the other for domain counts:
+2 main output text files for main apache data parsed and the other for domain counts:<br/>
 ```
 apache_data.txt
 domain_count.txt
 ```

-Plotly graph for visualization of domain count (auto-generated and should open in browser)
+Plotly graph for visualization of domain count (auto-generated and should open in browser)<br/>

 ## Authors